 There is no question that neediness is unhealthy and damaging to a relationship.
 The solution however is not to avoid your ex or stop any and all contact.

-If you avoid the person you want to connect with, there is going to be a relationship.
+If you avoid the person you want to connect with, there is going to be no relationship.
 And if you avoid connection, then well… there is no connection.

 Relationships are about connection.
 You need connection to have a relationship.